-The Stormwater Management Program provides 55 gallon rain barrels to schools and homes in Athens.
-Interested in rainwater harvesting?
+The Stormwater Management Program provides 55 gallon rain barrels to homeowners and schools in Athens.
 Here is the information you need to get started.

 Why Rain Barrels?

 Rain barrels are a simple way to conserve water and reduce stormwater runoff, both of which lead to healthier streams.
 Rain barrels catch the water coming off your roof before it hits the ground and turns into runoff.

 The Stormwater Management Program periodically hosts rain barrel sales.
 Barrel kits are $30 each and include a recycled 55-gallon plastic drum and RainRecycle installation kit from the Rain Barrel Depot, including a FlexiFit downspout diverter.
 Barrels must be pre-ordered and pick-ups are done in a drive-thru style.
 Order your rain barrel by clicking here.

 Rain barrel workshops are scheduled every few months, depending on the availability of supplies.
 Pre-registration for the workshops is required, and space is typically very limited.
 We ask that if you have attended a workshop within the past two years that you refrain from registering again so others interested in attending have a chance to sign up.
 In-person workshops are currently suspended due to limited supplies and the COVID-19 pandemic.